 Ask abstract questions

 Sometimes the best way to get to know students is to ask them vague questions.
 I once asked students what color they associated with the course topic.
 I was pleased to see the careful thought students put into answering this question.
-Furthermore, I was very surprised when other students used the color as a prompt for their response.
 You can also ask students to find an image on Google images that illustrates their first impressions of the course, or other such open-ended tasks.

 Create a database for quick reference